I took a week of vacation in July. Work was slow and I felt like sleeping in.

 I sat down on the new couch- a surprisingly modern slate grey sectional, and took a hard look around me, clocking all of the updates put in place since Hopeton convinced Bolo to pivot.

 They'd upgraded the furniture to offer both stability and comfort.
-The TV was now a sixty inch flatscreen with surround sound.
-The CD player and ceiling mounted speakers had evolved into an iPod and a turbo-charged Bluetooth speaker-dock.
+The TV was now a sixty-inch flatscreen with surround sound.
+The CD player and ceiling mounted speakers had evolved into an iPod and turbo-charged Bluetooth speaker-dock.
 And I peeped that the pub style pro league dartboard that I’d given Hopeton almost ten years ago had been neatly mounted on one of the far walls.

-Clearly, the backroom had become a place to hang out in, as opposed to a place to watch drugs and guns be moved in and out.
+Clearly, the backroom had become a hang-out spot, as opposed to a place to watch drugs and guns be moved in and out.
 This was the HQ I would’ve loved to have been able to set up all those years ago.

 But I knew there was more to the story and I was finally ready to get to the bottom of it.